bachmeil/embedrdoc/index.md

 ## Simple Example (Windows)

-The same thing can be achieved in Windows as follows.
+*Update (04/13/2019): This no longer works for me.* The same thing can be achieved in Windows as follows.
 Save this code in librtest.d:

 ```